-Toure uses concepts of rehabilitation and reconversion to discuss re-Africanization. stressing the revolutionary tasks of repairing, reconceiving, rebuilding and renewing ourselves and the world in the interests of African and human good.
+Toure uses concepts of rehabilitation and reconversion to discuss re-Africanization, stressing the revolutionary tasks of repairing, reconceiving. rebuilding and renewing ourselves and the world in the interests of African and human good.
 And to do this, we must draw upon the best ideas and practices of our culture and people.
 He says, "to return to Africa is not only in the political meaning of the word, but also in the cultural meaning, in the moral meaning, (and) in the democratic meaning."
-Thus, "each one must go back to the African cultural and moral sources, recover his own consciousness, reconvert himself in his thoughts and his actions to the values of the conditions and to the interests of Africa" and African people.
+Thus, "each one must go back to African cultural and moral sources, recover his own consciousness, reconvert himself in his thoughts and his actions to the values. conditions and interests of Africa" and African people.

 Secondly, the stress on agency involves collective work and responsibility (ujima).
 For there is no separate or single salvation of a person, only the inclusive and collective liberation of a whole people.
-Thus, he says, "since the result we expect directly depends upon the sum of our collective efforts, each one must help his neighbor to refortify himself, to enrich himself to progress."
+Thus, he says, "since the result we expect directly depends upon the sum of our collective efforts, each one must help his neighbor to refortify himself, to enrich himself through progress."

-Thirdly, to begin down the path of re-Africanization and revolutionary transformation, Toure tells us we must value and love our people, not in the abstract, but in the context of our culture, in profound appreciation of the distinct, particular and equally valid and valuable way of being African and human in the world.
-It, therefore, of necessity, requires a righteous rejection of the established order's drive to de-Africanize us, to erase or dilate our

-Blackness and to blame our oppression on our failure to conform, to cooperate in our own degradation and self-disguising as a people.
+Thirdly, Toure tells us we must value and love our people, not in the abstract, but in the context of our culture, in profound appreciation of the distinct, particular and equally valid and valuable way of being African and human in the world.
+This, therefore, of necessity, requires a righteous rejection of the established order's drive to de-Africanize us, to erase or dilate our Blackness and to blame our oppression on our failure to conform, to cooperate in our own degradation and self-disguising as a people.
 Thus, Toure poses the revolutionary requirement of "confidence in the people, love of the people (and) possession of a consciousness aware of the preeminent role of the people in every movement of progress."

 Clearly, re-Africanization, Toure stated, requires the liberation, equality and shared responsibility of women.
-We must, he says, reach back to ancient models and moral teachings of the equality of women and act accordingly and recognize and correct the contradiction of claiming to fight against exploitation and inequality and yet practicing them.
-He told men, "We have no right to underestimate the capabilities of the African women and to preserve for her a priori particular spheres of action," social justice, respect for need of freedom for "the human personality to 'liberate' itself and the demands of the struggle require her equality and shared responsibility in every area of life."
-These lessons we would accept late in the 60s after internal debates and reassessment led by the women of Us, the changing context and conversations in the Movement and the emergence of women in major leadership roles in Us during the period of massive Cointelpro suppression leading to political imprisonment, underground disappearance, and exile of many men.
+We must, he says, reach back to ancient African models and moral teachings of the equality of women and act accordingly; and recognize and correct the contradiction of claiming to fight against exploitation and inequality and yet practicing them with regard to women.
+He tells men, "We have no right to underestimate the capabilities of the African women and to preserve for her a priori particular spheres of action".
+Social justice, respect for the need of freedom and for "the human personality to 'liberate' itself and the demands of the struggle require her equality and shared responsibility in every area of life."
+These lessons we would accept late in the 60s after internal debates and reassessment led by the women of Us.

-Toure taught too, the need for leadership "to return to its normal role of servant (and) social instrument to satisfy the needs and aspirations of the people.
+Toure taught too, the need for leadership "to return to its normal role of servant (and) social instrument to satisfy the needs and aspirations of the people."
 Indeed, he says, "it is the people that determines and commands our thoughts and our actions whatever the material situation of the people may be.
-We are at its service and we shall fulfill our political and social mission only in proportion to our concrete participation in building up the happiness of the whole (people)."
+We are at their service and we shall fulfill our political and social mission only in proportion to our concrete participation in building up the happiness of the whole (people)."